CodeFetch/router-u-boot/README.md

 - Automatic kernel booting can be interrupted using any key
 - Better UART serial console driver with support for different baud rates
 - Press and hold reset button to run:
-  - Web server (min.
+  - TFTP firmware recovery using static/hardcoded IPs (min.
 3 seconds)
-  - U-Boot serial console (min.
+  - TFTP firmware recovery using a DHCP server/gateway address (min.
 5 seconds)
+  - Web recovery as a DHCP client (min.
+7 seconds)
+  - Web recovery (min.
+9 seconds)
   - U-Boot network console (min.
-7 seconds)
+12 seconds)
 - Additional commands (in comparison to the default version; availability depends on router model):
   -  defenv
   -  httpd